RoadsideThoughts

 The town of Crossnore is located in Avery County<1> (at the time of its founding, Crossnore was located in Mitchell County).

-While we don't have a date for the founding of Crossnore, you might get a feel for it by knowing that during our research the earliest mention that we found (so far) was in a book dated 1895.
+While we don't have a date for the founding of Crossnore, you might consider that their post office opened in 1883.

-From the Census Estimates for 2019, Crossnore has a population of 224 people<3> (see below for details).
+From the Census Estimates for 2019, Crossnore has a population of 224 people<2> (see below for details).

 Time Zone: Crossnore lies in the Eastern Time Zone (EST/EDT) and observes daylight saving time